Comparison HP 9845 vs. Apple II, Commodore PET 2001 and Tandy TRS-80

 Source: jeremyreimer.com

-The year 1975 was totally dominated by the Altair and its clones (hard to identify in the above chart because of scale).
+The year 1975 in fact was totally dominated by the Altair and its clones (hard to identify in the above chart because of scale).
 But everything changed in the year 1977, where the PC market exploded - simply because ready-to-use systems had been available, for an affordable price tag.
 It also shows that it is a myth that Apple dominated the PC market from the very beginning.
 Actually, the (by far) most successful PC during 1977 to 1980 had been the TRS-80 line of computers.

 Apple II